Xibrin/eventful-group-8/README.md

 `cd ..` to return to the root directory, eventPlanner

+Finally, run the following commands:

+`python manage.py makemigrations` (Commit the latest changes made to the databases)

+`python manage.py migrate` (Push the latest changes to the databases)

-Finally, running `python manage.py runserver` will start up the server.
-Click on the provided link to open the localhost server.
+`python manage.py runserver` (Start up the localhost server, Click the provided link.)